5 min to readCloud Services

 Jacek FalatowiczAWS Architect and Product Owner

 The cloud appeals to many organisations because it makes it quick and easy to start new services, scale them up or down according to demand and turn them off when they’re no longer needed.
-But that ease of use means a business can quickly find itself with hundreds or thousands of cloud account users to manage and keep secure.
+But that ease of use means a business can quickly find itself with hundreds or thousands of user identities to manage and keep secure.

 That’s why identity management is so important.
 If you’ve migrated to Amazon Web Services (AWS), or are planning a migration soon, you should understand the AWS best practices for identity management.
 And that starts with understanding the AWS Shared Responsibility Model.
 In this, AWS is responsible for security of the cloud – all of the cloud hardware, software and other infrastructure you use – while you are responsible for security in the cloud.

 How do you do this?
-It means using identity management to provide fine-grained control over who can – and can’t – access your cloud resources, including when to allow that access and how much access to permit.
-You can do this by specifying different users, roles and groups, and by establishing appropriate access policies for all of them.
+It means using identity management to provide fine-grained access control over who can – and can’t – use your cloud resources, including when to allow access and how much access to permit.
+You can do this through user provisioning: by specifying different users, roles and groups, and by establishing appropriate access policies for all of them.

 Every new AWS account starts with a root user – this is the first and most powerful identity that’s established when the account is created.
 Although this is a vital and fundamental identity, you should use your root credentials for only a few critical tasks, such as changing your contact information, viewing certain kinds of tax invoices or closing your AWS account.
 That’s because your root credentials can’t be restricted: they’re essentially the keys to your cloud kingdom.
 Lose control of these and your entire presence in the cloud is at risk.
-So carefully guard these credentials.
+Carefully guard these credentials, so confidential information can be only accessed by the right people.

 For daily tasks in the cloud, you’ll want to designate different users, roles and groups using AWS Identity and Access Management (IAM).